 Related Reading: Already Got a Venture Card?
 Check out the Capital One Venture X

 Can You Combine Capital One Savor Cash Back with Venture or Spark Miles?

 Think of the Capital One Savor Rewards Credit Card as the cash back equivalent of the Capital One Venture Card.
-It earns 4% cash back on dining, entertainment, streaming services, 3% cash back at grocery stores and 1% back on all other purchases.
+It earns 4% cash back on dining, entertainment, and streaming services, 3% cash back at grocery stores, and 1% back on all other purchases.
 The card has a $95 annual fee.

-If you hold one of these cards alongside a card that earns Venture or Spark Miles, you can actually transfer those cashback bonuses into miles: 1 cent equals 1 mile.
+If you hold one of these cards alongside a card that earns Venture or Spark Miles, you can transfer those cashback bonuses into miles: 1 cent equals 1 mile.
 So if you have $500 of accrued cash back, you could turn that into 50,000 Venture or Spark miles.
 To do so, use the same “Move Rewards” function outlined above.